 If we would have to give a definite answer to this question we would say no car camping is not dangerous.
 But at the same time car camping is only not dangerous if you know what you’re doing and you don’t take the risks you should not take.
 These risks are mainly connected to sleeping in public places that are not inviting to car campers but many people still decide and do it because it’s more convenient and a lot cheaper than visiting campgrounds.
 We have prepared a list of the most common camping dangers and a list of dangers of car camping in public places.
 If you are new to car camping, we recommend reading our guide to car camping.

-Dangers of camping and car camping
+Dangers of car camping

 Ensure your campfire is a safe distance away from your tent.
 Although most tents are built of flame-resistant material, this does not imply they are impenetrable.